Exam Board – AQA

 Qualification – A Level 7692

-Entry requirements – GCSE grade 5 in English, maths and grade B in Spanish
+Entry requirements – GCSE grade 6 in Spanish and grade 5 in English

 During your two years studying A Level Spanish, you will cover a variety of themes, including: